dleurs/flutter_questions/README.md

 ## Technical / coding flutter questions

+1. Difference Stateless et Statefull
-1. If you want to display two non-fixed lenght scrollable list inside the same page (you scroll the first list then the second), do you use ListView or CustomScrollView / SliverChildBuilderDelegate
+2. If you want to display two non-fixed lenght scrollable list inside the same page (you scroll the first list then the second), do you use ListView or CustomScrollView / SliverChildBuilderDelegate
    a. a Is shrinkWrap: true a problem ?

   => https://www.youtube.com/watch?v=LUqDNnv_dh0

-2. What is the difference between Expanded and Flexible
+3. What is the difference between Expanded and Flexible
    a.
 Which one is "wrap content" and "match parent" in terms of width / height

    => ![image](https://github.com/dleurs/flutter_questions/assets/58068925/d220e5d1-7f09-40aa-8349-0d018b5e396b)

-3. Difference between final and const
+4. Difference between final and const

-4.

 ## Archi / packages questions